• 2024 BOAT BUYERS GUIDE

 Yellowfin will be a separately managed sister company to Invincible Boat Company, which Warbird acquired in 2019.
 With this acquisition, Warbird becomes the largest and best capitalized designer and builder of custom offshore fishing boats.
 Founded by Wylie Nagler in 1998, Yellowfin pioneered the premium center console category.

-9. Warbird Marine Holdings Acquires Yellowfin
+9. Yellowfin Acquired By Warbird Marine Holdings

 10. Yellowfin Yachts Bought By Warbird